Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 I caught myself trying to shift the blame again, and I scolded myself for it.

 It was the truth though.
 I was drunk, and he scared the hell out of me.
 It wasn't premeditated.
 It wasn't like I got out of bed that morning thinking, "Hey!
 I think I'm going to kill Jeffrey today!"
 It just happened.

-The worst part was that I had hurt April that night.
+The worst part was that I had hurt Emily that night.
 She was my only friend, and we were becoming so much more than friends, but I had ruined everything on the night I killed Jeffrey.
-I was desperately holding on to the hope that if I just accepted responsibility for everything that happened that night, that April might forgive me, and maybe she'd even talk to me again.
+I was desperately holding on to the hope that if I just accepted responsibility for everything that happened that night, that Emily might forgive me, and maybe she'd even talk to me again.

 "Your Honor, Jeffrey gave me the creeps from the first moment I first laid eyes on his dark form in the corner."
 I'm not a racist.
 I wasn't afraid of him because he was black.
 That didn't bother me at all.
 I hoped that no one would think that this was a hate crime.